 Acer palmatum Marlo is best grown in a container where she can be protected and placed in the best location for enjoyment.
 Morning sun to about noon is best with shade in the hottest part of the afternoon.
 Once established this maple is hardy to -10 degrees, USDA zone 6.
 For information on the proper way to care for your maples, please see Care and Maintenance of Japanese Maples.

 If you love Japanese Maples as much as I do, you can learn more about them by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and post many photos.
-No question is dumb – you will not be criticized for lack of knowledge, rather you will get a variety of opinions from all over the country.
+You will not be criticized for lack of knowledge, rather you will get a variety of opinions from all over the country.
 This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

-Limited availability – New in 2020 – 2 gallon and 3 gallon sizes will be available June 2021.
+Limited availability – New in 2020 – 3 gallon sizes will be available for shipping in June 2021.

 The photos show the beautiful variegated foliage of Marlo spring and summer courtesy of Buchholz Nursery.